🇩🇰 Charities in Denmark

 Denmark charity explorer: browse, filter, compare

-This page works as a Denmark charity explorer: every Danish nonprofit we hold data on, ranked and filterable by cause area, region, fundraising-permit status, financial transparency, presence of a website, and size.
+This page works as a Denmark charity explorer: every Danish nonprofit we hold data on, ranked and filterable by cause area, region, financial transparency, presence of a website, and size.
 Use the filters on the left to narrow by category (international, health, children, environment, disability, religion, advocacy, and more), and the search bar to find a specific organization by name or CVR number.
 The directory updates daily as we ingest new registration data and enrich existing records with contact details, financials, programs, and news coverage.
 To compare Danish giving against other markets, browse all countries or jump straight to international charities globally.

 Donating to charities in Denmark